mauicv/mauicv.github.io/about.md

 permalink: /about/
 ---

 My names Alex, I'm a software developer currently working in a fin-tech start up in London.
 Professionally I'm currently something in between a full stack and a data engineer.
 Prior to being a software engineer I obtained a PhD from Imperial College London, studying dynamical systems.

 This blog is mostly about my faulty understanding of software, mathematics, data science and machine learning.
 If anything I say throughout is wrong please feel free to email me to let me know!

-I'm also looking for a job currently so feel free to email me if your hiring!

 ___